fredoste101/bmb/README.txt

 Well. removing bookmark should be:
 	Per dir, and also globally, but different functionality AND be a bit more difficult. a confirm box maybe?

+Change symbol for dir that are opened in the book.
+I.E should be > when they are not opened and v when opened.
+User friendlyness delux.